WanQi-K/Does-Unit-Level-Impact-the-Property-Price-A-Statistical-Analysis/README.md

 This prediction model has significant room for improvement, particularly due to the limited dataset available for this property.
 While it provides a helpful guideline, it should be used as a starting point for further research and analysis before making a final decision on purchasing a home.

-If you're considering a purchase, such an analysis can help you determine whether the asking price aligns with market trends—helping you make informed decisions and negotiate effectively.

 Next article, we will be exploring the actual listing with asking price and compare against our model, to see if there’s any property is undervalued or overpriced.